Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Semantic Behavior Prediction Framework

 \subsection{Output Layer}

 In order to determine what elements should be generated by $\mathbf{o}_{ij}$, we first need to know what behavior we want to predict by revisiting our problem.
 Our task is to generate probabilistic distributions of the states for every possible insertion area in the input 2D-SG.
 In other word, we want to have a probabilistic distribution of states for every edge in the output 3D-SG.
 Without loss of generality, we assume the distribution can be described by a mixture of Gaussian.
-Therefore, we assign a Gaussian Mixture Model (GMM) to each 3D edge, where each Gaussian mixture models the probability distribution of a certain type of edge relation between its two connected nodes.
+By using a mixture model, more flexibility can be given to model completely general conditional density function \cite{MDN}.
+In fact, bivariate Gaussian model has been widely used by researchers in many vehicle prediction models \cite{GNN_multi_agent_2, social_LSTM, graves2013generating} to approximate agent's next-state (i.e. position in 2D coordinate) distribution and has shown better performance than other density models.
+In this work, we extend it to multivariate Gaussian model as our output state is three-dimensional and we assign a Gaussian Mixture Model (GMM) to each 3D edge, where each Gaussian mixture models the probability distribution of a certain type of edge relation between its two connected nodes.

 To infer the final insertion location of the predicted vehicle, we need to have at least two predicted variables: location of the inserted DIA and location of the vehicle in that DIA.
 Besides, since the time of insertion is also the focus of our interests, a 3D Gaussian mixture is used and the predicted variables are constructed as a three dimensional vector: $\mathbf{y} = [y_{s_1}, y_{s_2}, y_t]^T$.
 The variable $y_{s_1}$ denotes the location of the inserted DIA, $y_{s_2}$ denotes the location of the predicted vehicle relative to the DIA it enters, and $y_t$ denotes the time left for the predicted vehicle to finish the insertion.